 I was introduced to gardening watching my parents and grandparents in Shetland, the elements often against them, creating beautiful gardens through careful plant choices and tenacity.

-Having completed a BA(Hons) in Intermedia Fine Art at Edinburgh College of Art , I realised a few years after graduation that I could combine my love of gardening and my creativity by working in garden design.
-It seemed like an obvious choice and what I was always meant to be doing.
-I love being outdoors and getting my hands in the soil and I’m passionate about the environmental impact more green spaces can have for our wildlife, especially our pollinators.
+A few years after graduating from Edinburgh College of Art I realised that I could combine my growing love of gardening and my creativity by studying garden design.
+I love being outdoors and getting my hands in the soil and I’m passionate about the environmental impact more green spaces can have for our wildlife.